 Lindsborg’s Midsummer’s Festival

 Every June, the city of Lindsborg celebrates their Swedish heritage with a big Midsummer Festival.
 You can enjoy Swedish dancing demonstrations, live local music, local cuisine and arts and crafts.
-(The 2020 Midsummer Festival was online this year due to Covid-19 restrictions.)
+(The 2020 Midsummer Festival was online due to Covid-19 restrictions.)